hairyf/ptsup/README.md

-  --minify                   Minify bundles only for iife --target <target>          Bundle target, "es20XX" or "esnext" (default: esnext) --dts [entry]              Generate declaration file --dts-only                 Emit declaration files only --global-name <name>       Global variable name for iife format (default: package.name in pascal-case) --clean                    Clean output directory
+  --minify                   Minify bundles only for iife --target <target>          Bundle target, "es20XX" or "esnext" (default: esnext) --dts [entry]              Generate declaration file
+                             If entry is not passed in, it will be created based on the compiled file by default --dts-only                 Emit declaration files only --global-name <name>       Global variable name for iife format (default: package.name in pascal-case) --clean                    Clean output directory